 A - Under the United States Constitution, a person is presumed innocent until proven guilty and is entitled to due process.
 Many people who are arrested and charged are either released without a trial or ultimately found to be "not guilty".
 Therefore, DRE can only take disciplinary action against a licensee if there has been a conviction, the appeal process has elapsed or the judgment of conviction has been affirmed on appeal, and the person has been sentenced for the crime.

-The Department may then proceed with an administrative hearing to determine if disciplinary action can be taken against the licensee based on Section 10177(b) of the Business and Professions Code.
-However, under Business and Professions Code 10186.1, the Department can automatically suspend a license during any time that the licensee is incarcerated after conviction of a felony, regardless of whether that conviction has been appealed.
-When this occurs, the Department is required to notify the licensee of the suspension and of his or her right to elect to have the issue of penalty heard by hearing.
+DRE then may proceed with an administrative hearing to determine if disciplinary action can be taken against the licensee based on Section 10177(b) of the Business and Professions Code.
+However, under Business and Professions Code 10186.1, DRE can automatically suspend a license during any time that the licensee is incarcerated after conviction of a felony, regardless of whether that conviction has been appealed.
+When this occurs, DRE is required to notify the licensee of the suspension and of his or her right to elect to have the issue of penalty heard by hearing.

-6. Q - Why doesn't DRE's on-line public information reveal that a licensee has been arrested or formally charged with a crime so that the public is aware of this information?
+6. Q - Why doesn't DRE's online public information reveal that a licensee has been arrested or formally charged with a crime so that the public is aware of this information?

 A - Because of the Constitutional protections for the rights of the accused, information on a licensee being arrested or charged with a crime is not always made available to the public.
 If a licensee is arrested or charged with a crime, DRE is notified by the DOJ and a DRE investigation will begin.
-However, information regarding investigations must remain confidential per Government Code 6254(f) and Evidence Code 1040 unless and until the Department files a formal pleading recommending that the license be disciplined.
-With the exception of suspending a license during the period of incarceration after conviction of a felony, regardless of whether that conviction has been appealed, the Department cannot take action against a licensee until there is a conviction and the licensee has been sentenced.
+However, information regarding investigations must remain confidential per Government Code 6254(f) and Evidence Code 1040 unless and until DRE files a formal pleading recommending that the license be disciplined.

+Except for suspending a license during the period of incarceration after conviction of a felony, regardless of whether that conviction has been appealed, DRE cannot take action against a licensee until there is a conviction and the licensee has been sentenced.

-7. Q - If a real estate applicant or licensee has been convicted of a crime, how and when does the Department proceed with formal administrative licensing disciplinary action?
+7. Q - If a real estate applicant or licensee has been convicted of a crime, how and when does DRE proceed with formal administrative licensing disciplinary action?